jerome2n/cf-ex-phpmyadmin/README.md

 1. Edit the manifest.yml file.
 Change the 'host' attribute to something unique.
 Then under "services:" change "mysql-db" to the name of your MySQL service.
 This is the name of the service that will be bound to your application and thus available to PHPMyAdmin.

+1. Put the php files specific to your application inside the myapp folder

 1. Push it to CloudFoundry.

   ```bash